-Do bar managers prefer you to have bartender license?
+Do bar managers prefer that you have been to bartending school?

-This is where the mixed reactions come in.
-Again, if your state requires it, then it doesn’t matter if the bar managers like their hirees having them – they have no choice.
+Again, if your state requires you to be licensed, then it doesn’t matter if the bar managers like their hirees having a license – they have no choice.

-But what about in states that it’s not required?
-The answer to this question depends on the bar manager and the bar, but it’s important to understand what bar managers like and dislike about students who have bartender training.
+But what about in states where a bartending license is not required?
+The answer to this question depends on the bar manager and the bar, It’s important to understand what bar managers like and dislike about students who have bartender training.

-While you may learn different tricks while learning at a bartending school, some of these tricks are not preferred at certain bars.
-While they might have taught you to pour a certain way, that way might take too long and is unnecessary for this bar.
-While you were taught a certain way to make a drink, they may craft it another way.
+While you may learn some interesting tricks at bartending school, sometimes the tricks are unrealistic.
+For example, while the bartending school might have taught you to pour a certain way, that way might take too long and is unnecessary for your potential place of hire.

-One thing that really turns bar managers off is young bartenders thinking they know more than the bar managers, or can do this or that better or more efficiently.
-This especially is a trait found in individuals who recently went through a bartending school.
+One thing that really turns bar managers off is young bartenders thinking they know more than the bar managers, or can do things better or more efficiently.
 Not only will this behavior make you harder to hire, but it will prevent you from learning – which limits your potential as a bartender.

-Be willing to learn from every other bartender at the place you begin working at, as well as learn how the bar manager wants you to operate as a bartender, and you can safely make this transition from bartending school to real life.
+Be willing to learn from every other bartender at the place you begin working at, as well as learn how the bar manager wants you to operate as a bartender, you can safely make this transition from bartending school to a real job.